georgemuriithi/shale-gas-wells/README.md

 - **trainSet.csv** - Data of 280 shale gas wells for training models
 - **examSet.csv** - Data of 44 shale gas wells for prediction

-The wells are divided into **new wells** and **old wells**.
-New wells do not have data on gas production per month, non-gas production per month and hours operated per month.
-This data is available in old wells.

 ### Predicting gas production
 Predict the monthly average gas productions of 44 shale gas wells given in **examSet.csv** for the next 6 months.